Building a web app with functional programming - NixOS

 Not yet tested

 There are still some promising features that I haven’t tried yet.
 Currently, I only have PatchGirl deployed as a git repo on my NixOS server.
-So everytime I want to deploy a new version I have to sshand then git pull
+So everytime I want to deploy a new version I have to ssh

 NixPkgs allows you to wrap your package with a declarative configuration and make your project buildable from any platform that would have access to NixPkgs.
 Moreover you can deploy a package by using NixOps.